-You and your family established your business a decade ago and things have been great.
+Your family-run business was established a decade ago and things have been great.
 Despite the occasional stress that comes with working together and keeping things civil over Sunday dinner, your company is growing like gangbusters.

-The following four steps for managing change will help you garner buy-in for necessary adjustments to how your company operates.
+The following four steps for managing change will help you garner buy-in for necessary adjustments to how your family-run business operates.

 The first step in helping people understand the need for change is to identify the issue.
 Be as specific as possible with both the problem and the solution.

 For instance, does it currently take two days to validate a shipping address while the industry standard is four hours?
 Does that glitch in your online shopping cart result in a cancellation of 40 percent of sales?
 Are outstanding accounts receivable creating cash flow problems?